sunny7899/sunny7899/README.md

 Software Engineer | Blogger | Content Creator | Developer | Product Engineer | Tech-nerd

 ## Description
-Front-end developer with over 7 years of experience who is passionate about the JavaScript ecosystem.
-I am most skilled and passionate about  Angular and React.
+Full Stack developer with over 7 years of experience.
+I am most skilled and passionate about Frontend(Angular, React), Backend(NodeJS, Dotnet).
 I am able to provide meaningful contributions to the design, installation, testing, and maintenance of any type of software system.
 I like to challenge myself in new roles.
 I have built and successfully delivered applications in multiple domains.

 In my free time, I like to write blogs related to software development.
 I have the pleasure of working on exciting projects across industries.
 The applications that i developed were scalable, deployable, and maintainable.